onur-CK/SkillFlow/README.md

         service.save()

 This fix ensured proper form rendering with correct styling and maintained data integrity by properly associating new services with their providers.

+- Bug: The Edit Profile form was not displaying properly when users clicked the "Edit Profile" button.
+The page would only show the "Account Information" header without revealing the form fields, preventing users from updating their profile information.
+- Cause: The form visibility was controlled by an overly restrictive conditional statement in the template.
+The code {% if profile.first_name or profile.last_name or profile.email or profile.bio %} was wrapping both the display and form sections, which meant that for new users with no profile data, neither the information display nor the edit form would be rendered.
+- Fix: Restructured the template logic to ensure the form is always accessible:

+Separated the conditional logic for the display section from the form section Modified the template to show the form by default for new users Kept the display toggle functionality simple without unnecessary JavaScript complications